 VyprVPN customer support

 VyprVPN offers 24/7 customer support via email and live chat.
-There’s also an FAQ page and a self-help section on the website.
+You can also find an FAQ page and a self-help section on the website.

 Live chat